Select PS4, PS5, and PSVR games are up to 50 percent off today

 Amazon Canada and Sony have dropped the prices on select PS4, PS5, and PSVR games today.
-Specifically Spider-Man, Predator, Uncharted and Iron Man are up to 50 percent off.
+Specifically, Spider-Man, Predator, Uncharted and Iron Man are up to 50 percent off.

 - Spider-Man PlayStation 4 for $29.95 (save 40 percent)